Evidence of Sonship

 Continue reading

-According to Galatians, the jurisdiction of the Torah reached its termination point with the arrival of Jesus – The “seed” of Abraham.
+The jurisdiction of the Mosaic regulations over the covenant community reached its limit with the arrival of Jesus, the Seed of Abraham.

-In responding to claims that Gentiles must be circumcised, Paul appealed first to the common experience of the Spirit received by the Galatians.
-Did they receive the gift in response to a “hearing of faith” or “from the works of the Law?”
-Having begun in the Spirit, why did they now seek “to complete” their faith on the basis of “flesh,” in this case, by submitting to circumcision?
+In responding to claims that Gentiles must be circumcised, Paul appealed to the common experience of the Spirit received by the Galatians.
+Did they receive the Gift through a “hearing of faith” or “from the works of the Law?”
+Having begun in the Spirit, why did they seek the “completion” of their faith based on “flesh” by submitting to circumcision?

 Continue reading